Frequently Asked Questions

 Directions:

-When you see the Hotel Chitina (mile 33.5 Edgerton Hwy - on your left coming into Chitina), take the second right (beside the lake) this is O'Brien Creek Road - stay on this road for 3 miles - about a mile or two down the road you will start seeing pull-outs/campsites that you can stay at (one has an outhouse) - keep going down the road, it will twist and turn, and narrow to a dirt road.
+When you see the Hotel Chitina (mile 33.5 Edgerton Hwy - on your left coming into Chitina), take the second right (beside the lake, Ahtna kiosk, red "no boat launch at O'Brien Creek" signage) this is O'Brien Creek Road - stay on this road for 3 miles - about a mile or two down the road you will start seeing pull-outs/campsites that you can stay at (one has an outhouse) - keep going down the road, it will twist and turn, and narrow to a dirt road.
 Then you will come to a big hill and at the bottom, turn left and go all the way to the left-hand corner.
 People line up by the red fuel truck, next to the red cone.

 What We Provide

-- Round-trip transportation to a good fishing spot.
+- Round-trip transportation to a proven fishing spot.

 - We explain where and how to fish the specific spot you get dropped on.